Ad Astra (play-by-mail game)

-Ad Astra is a play-by-mail game that was published by Superior Simulations.
-It was a computer moderated, turn-based space fantasy game designed by John M. Ess.
+Ad Astra is a closed-end, computer-moderated play-by-mail (PBM) game that was published by Superior Simulations.
+It was a turn-based space fantasy game designed by John M. Ess.

 Gameplay

 Ad Astra was a computer-moderated science fiction play-by-mail game, with a fixed deadline and a strategic focus.

 New players received a 30-page rulebook which, in 1987, cost $2.
 Players operated on a hex grid of 225 stars, manipulating various elements of gameplay to include various types of starships, ground defense units, and starbases.
 Conquest and expansion as well as diplomacy among players played key roles in Ad Astra.
 Players also had to manage the costs of new elements of gameplay, as overspending affected remaining points at the end of the game, with the player with the highest number of points being victorious.